 The reasons for avoiding these materials vary.
 Waste products like butter, milk, oils, meat, and fish cause odor problems.
 Apart from that, they also tend to attract unwanted visitors like insects and rodents.
 Avoid animal products like meat and fish bones.
 Items like charcoal, ash, and chemically-treated materials can release harmful substances into the soil.
 These not only affect the soil but also negatively affect plants.

 There’s more than one way to compost at home.
 You could embrace indoor composting, where you keep a bin in your kitchen or create compost piles in a backyard.

 Related: Read up on our deeper dive into what not to compost and what you can

-Many composting options are available to you, even if you live in a big city.
-Here, you’ll discover product options and tips for creating either indoor or outdoor compost.
+Many composting options are available to you, even if you live in an urban area.
+Here, you’ll discover product options and tips for creating either indoor or outdoor nutrient-rich compost.